Course Summary

 Applicants for the PgD/MSc Food Regulatory Affairs with Veterinary Public Health specialism must hold a degree in veterinary medicine from a university of the United Kingdom or the Republic of Ireland, or from an institution of another country which has been recognised as being of an equivalent standard.
 Normally students will have a minimum of one-year post qualification experience prior to commencement of the programme.

-Applicants are also to demonstrate evidence of competence in written and spoken English (GCSE grade C or equivalent).
+Applicants are also demonstrate evidence of competence in written and spoke English (GCSE grade C or equivalent).

 English Language Requirements